Pa. Department of Health reports latest coronavirus cases for Wednesday

-(WKBN) – The Pennsylvania Department of Health reported a total of 496 new cases of COVID-19 and 22 more deaths since Tuesday’s report.
+(WKBN) – The Pennsylvania Department of Health reported 312 new cases of COVID-19 and 17 more deaths since Tuesday’s report, in which 453 new cases and 24 more deaths were reported.

-The trend in the 14-day moving average number of hospitalized patients per continues to drop, after peaking at 2,661 patients which is slightly below what it was at the height of the spring 2020 peak of 2,751 patients on May 3, 2020.
+The trend in the 14-day moving average number of hospitalized patients per continues to drop after peaking at 2,661 patients, which is slightly below what it was at the height of the spring 2020 peak of 2,751 patients May 3, 2020.
 The full 14-day moving average since the start of the pandemic can be found here.

-Statewide percent positivity for the week of May 28 – June 3 stood at 2.9%.
+Statewide percent positivity for the week of June 4 to 10 stood at 1.9%.

 COVID-19 Vaccine Distribution